Skip to content

 how to move around

-But what places to see on the weekend in Budapest?
-Well a lot, but it’s better to navigate around the city when you split Budapest with the one of the longest rivers in Europe, Danube river.
-Officially there are two sides that way separated: Buda and Pest.
+So, what are the must-see places in Budapest over a weekend?
+Well a lot, but it’s better to navigate around the city when you split Budapest with one of the longest rivers in Europe, the Danube River.

 1. Fisherman’s Bastion